MhamadHwidi7/flutter_paginatrix/README.md

 }
 ```

-See the `test/` directory for more examples including integration tests and performance tests.
+See the `test/` directory for additional examples including integration tests and performance tests.

 ---

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please feel free to submit a Pull Request.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)